5GZORRO/resource-and-service-offer-catalog/README.md

 # tmf-offering-catalog
-Implementation of the TM Forum Product Catalog Management APIs for a VNF/PNF offering catalog
+Implementation of the TM Forum Product Catalog Management APIs for a VNF/PNF offering catalog.
+If you want to install the Offering Catalog using docker-compose skip the Requirements, and the first Installation sections. </br>

 ## Requirements
 - Java 8 </br>